officialusdt/usdt-flash/README.md

 ## FAQs

 ### What is USDT Flash Software?
-USDT Flash Software is a cryptocurrency tool designed for efficient token management and real-time transaction monitoring.
+<a href="https://rentry.co/usdt-flash">USDT Flash Software</a> is a cryptocurrency tool designed for efficient token management and real-time transaction monitoring.

 ### What are the key functionalities of USDT Flasher?
 Key functionalities include customizable transaction limits, one-click token operations, real-time monitoring, and smart automation tools.